alexandersundstrom/rest/README.md

   - Password: admin

 ## Exceptions
-If exceptions occurs (except in the `JWTFilter), `RestExceptionHandler.kt` will handle it and return a `ResponseEntity`.
+If exceptions occurs (except in the `JWTFilter`), `RestExceptionHandler.kt` will handle it and return a ResponseEntity.
 It's easy to add new exceptions for specific responses.

+This way, the @RestController classes doesn't need any try catch blocks.